taliajmallo/rpgs/characters/Jasskia/charsheet.md

 have descriptors corresponding to any energy damage type(s) they deal.
 They count as a weapon for feats like Weapon Focus, but you are never considered to be holding them, and you cannot use Vital Strike with them.
-You may use infusions to modify the properties of your blast, so long as the total burn when cast is zero.
-- Physical blasts are ranged attacks that deal 1d6 + 5 (2+CHA Mod) damage, increasing by 1d6 + 1 every odd level.
+- Physical blasts are ranged attacks that deal 1d6 + 4 (2+CON Mod) damage, increasing by 1d6 + 1 every odd level.
-- Energy blasts are ranged touch attacks that deal 1d6 + 2 (1/2 CHA Mod) damage, increasing by 1d6 every odd level.
+- Energy blasts are ranged touch attacks that deal 1d6 + 1 (1/2 CON Mod) damage, increasing by 1d6 every odd level.
 ### Gather Power
 If you have both hands free, you may gather power in a loud and visible display to reduce the burn of a blast used immediately after.
 A move action reduces the